vfmd/vfmd-spec/specification.md

      1. The text that represents the closing HTML tag is identified as a **closing HTML tag**

+     2. If the tag just identified is not a [phrasing-html-element] tag, then all nodes whose _node type_ is not equal to _raw html node_ are removed from the [stack of potential opening span tags] and interpreted as _text fragments_

-     2. Let _currently open html node_ be the [topmost node of type] _raw html node_
+     3. Let _currently open html node_ be the [topmost node of type] _raw html node_

-     3. If the _currently open html node_ is not
+     4. If the _currently open html node_ is not
         [_null_](#topmost-node-of-type-is-null), and if the _html tag
         name_ of the _currently open html node_ is the same as the HTML tag name of the closing HTML tag that was just identified, the